Fences & Gates in Long Beach: A Homeowner’s Guide

 When planning your fence or gate:

-• Height & city codes: Long Beach has regulations on maximum heights, especially near streets or alleyways
+• Height & city codes: Long Beach regulates maximum fence heights near streets and alleys

-• Style integration: Match fence design with home architecture and existing landscaping
+• Style integration: Match fence design with your home and landscaping

-• Gates: Consider driveway access, pedestrian gates, and automatic openers for convenience
+• Gates: Think about driveway access, pedestrian gates, and automation options

-• Durability: Choose materials that resist coastal moisture, sun exposure, and occasional soil shifting
+• Durability: Choose materials that resist coastal moisture, sun exposure, and soil shifting

 Work With a Local Long Beach Fence & Gate Contractor